sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

 1. Set the data privacy level for the transfer by selecting one of the following **Stream Metadata Replication Policy** settings:

-   * **High**: Send all identifying information about an asset with the PI point.
+   * **High**: Sends all intended metadata.
    * **Medium (default)**: Send metadata without logical addresses from the data source.
-   * **Low**: Does not send any metadata.
-Locally configured metadata such as point source and local aliases can be sent in the transfer.
+   * **Low**: Sends no metadata from the data source namespace.
+Locally configured metadata such as point source and local aliases is allowed (point name, point ID and point source only).
-   * **None**: No sensitive data is included in the transfer.
+   * **None**: Only the point ID and point name is sent; no metadata is included in the transfer.

 1. Click **Ok**.